bizaio/babelfish/README.md

 The Babelfish CDR Library is a Java based Maven artifact for the efficient processing of JSON payloads associated with the Australian Consumer Data Right (aka *open banking*).
 It provides the ability to parse, manipulate, generate and validate compliant payloads associated with the Consumer Data Standards.
 It is annotated with industry standard [Jackson](https://github.com/FasterXML/jackson) and [OpenAPI (*fka Swagger*)](https://github.com/swagger-api/swagger-core) annotations to enable smooth integration into downstream projects.

+Babelfish CDR is currently developed and maintained by [Biza.io](https://www.biza.io).

 ## Features

   - Jackson mappings for **all payloads** defined within the [Consumer Data Standards](https://consumerdatastandardsaustralia.github.io/standards)